varkenvarken/docker-windows-wsl-hyperv/README.md

     should be possible, see: https://github.com/luxzg/WSL2-fixes, but I cannot get to to work yet.
 	Perhaps because I don't run Windows 11 and/or don't have the prerelease of the WSL (my wsl command does not recognize the --version option)

+- security
+    inside WSL we execute docker commands as root.
+It would be better to allow just some unprivileged users to run docker